Middle Grades

 Performing Arts: Singing

-Vocal students explore a variety of styles, including popular music, musical theater, a cappella, jazz and rock.
+In this performance-based class, students explore a variety of styles, including popular music, musical theater, a cappella, jazz and rock.
 Students sing together in small groups and solo.
-A portion of the songs we sing in class relate to themes, cultures, and historical periods students are studying in other subject areas, such as World Course and modern languages.
-This interdisciplinary approach helps students make connections between music and other disciplines, making their experience even more meaningful.
-This is a performance-based class.
+A portion of the songs we sing in class relate to themes, cultures, and historical periods covered in other classes, such as World Course and modern languages.
+This interdisciplinary approach helps students make connections between music and other disciplines, making their experience doubly meaningful.
 Audition is not required, but students must demonstrate a strong commitment to performing.

 World Course

-In World Course, students deepen their understanding of the world around them through the study of history, geography, and humanity.
-In a series of case studies, students develop their critical thinking and historical research skills while engaging with a range of primary and secondary sources.
-As part of our project-based approach to learning and assessment, students also advance their communication and collaboration skills, becoming confident and competent writers, presenters, and collaborators.
+In the World Course, students deepen their understanding of the world around them via the interdisciplinary study of global humanities.
+In a series of projects, students develop critical thinking and historical research skills while engaging with a range of primary and secondary sources.

 In grade 6, students explore peoples and cultures in a focused study of New York City.
 Engaging with a range of sources including books, articles, maps, and data sets, they hone their reading, research, writing, and presentation skills.
 In past projects, students have created a guide book to New York telling the stories of its neighborhoods and cultures, and have designed and advanced initiatives to strengthen the campus community based on historical and ethnographic research.